moktavizen/material-darker-jdownloader/README.md

 [article](https://support.jdownloader.org/en/knowledgebase/article/high-dpi-support)
 and [thread](https://board.jdownloader.org/showthread.php?p=532602#post532602)
 for detailed instruction.
-If you want to scale only your JDownloader, Create or edit `JDownloader2.vmoptions` on your `<installation-directory>`, then add `-Dsun.java2d.uiScale=200%` inside of it.
-For Linux, make sure you install JDownloader using the scipt from [JDownloader Website](https://jdownloader.org/download/index), `vmoptions` sometimes is not recognized if you install JDownloader from Flatpak, AUR, etc.
+If you want to scale only your JDownloader, Create or edit `JDownloader2.vmoptions` in your `<installation-directory>`, then add `-Dsun.java2d.uiScale=200%` inside of it.
+For Linux, make sure you install JDownloader using the script from [JDownloader Website](https://jdownloader.org/download/index), `vmoptions` sometimes is not recognized if you install it using Flatpak, AUR, etc.

 ### Why my title bar is white?

-Usually, title bar and window decoration follow your system theme.
-Search for `LAFSettings Window Decoration` in Advanced Settings and enable it to override the system theme.
+Usually, title bar and window decoration style follows your system theme.
+Enable `LAFSettings Window Decoration` in Advanced Settings to override the system theme.